🕗🎅 SPECIAL HOURS: Family Nights with Santa take place Tuesday nights (5-8PM) on December 3, 10 & 17 🎅🕗

 • Custom-designed themed scenery environments

-Exploring the tales and tails of these ancient mythical beasts at The Durham Museum!
+Have fun exploring the tales and tails of these ancient mythical beasts at The Durham Museum!

 ADMISSION